 World's third biggest maker of construction equipment

-The world’s first backhoe loader (more commonly known as a ‘digger’) was built, Silicon Valley style, in a garage in North-West England by a young mechanic, JC Bramford, who had been recently fired from the family firm by his uncle.
+Celebrating 75 years in business, the world’s first backhoe loader (more commonly known as a ‘digger’) was built - well before Silicon Valley garage legends took root - in a garage in North-West England by a young mechanic, JC Bamford, who had been recently fired from the family firm by his uncle.

 Today, every other digger on the planet is a JCB and is often used as a generic description for diggers, as cited in the Oxford English Dictionary.